-It's not uncommon for teenagers to think that poor behaviour won't have a lasting impact.
+It's not uncommon for teens to think that poor behaviour won't have a lasting impact.
 Help them be aware!
-Not only is it more likely that students that behave poorly won't do as well in their GCSEs (it will impact what options are available to them at sixth form if they don't meet minimum requirements) but behaviour counts too.
+Not only is it more likely that students that behave poorly won't do as well in their GCSEs, but behaviour counts too.
 Some schools, whether the school they're already at or a different one, won't accept students into sixth form if they have regular records of poor behaviour.